vkacherov/hybrid-workshop/README.md

 	![](./images/add_a_node.png)

-1. Select node type "Windows", check the box, that you followed the instructions and copy the text from the dark box shown on the `Add Node` screen.
+1. Select node type "`Windows`" and check the box labeled `I have followed the instructions and I'm ready to join my windows node`.

+	Copy the `docker swarm join...` text from the dark box shown on the `Add Node` screen.
+This command is used to join a node to a Docker EE cluster, and contains a secure token that is regularly rotated.

-	> **Note** There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard
+	> **Note**: There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard
 	![](./images/join_text.png)

 	> **Note**: You may notice that there is a UI component to select `Linux` or `Windows`on the `Add Node` screen.
-In a production environment where you are starting from scratch there are [a few prerequisite steps] to adding a Windows node.
-However, we've already done these steps in the PWD environment.
-So for this lab, just leave the selection on `Linux` and move on to step 2
+In a production environment where you are starting from scratch there are [a few prerequisite steps](https://docker.com/ddc-34) to adding a Windows node.
+However, we've already done these steps in the ARM Template setup script.

 ![](./images/windows75.png)